semrush/intergalactic/website/docs2/patterns/informer/informer.md

 ---
 title: Informer
 tabName: Design
-tabs: UX patterns('patterns'), Confirmation modal window('confirm-dialog'), Content in modal window('modal-content'), Empty page('empty-page'), Error message('global-errors'), Export('export'), FeedbackYesNo('feedback-yes-no'), Form('form'), Informer('informer'), Links order in ProductHead('links-order'), Loading states('loading-states'), ProjectCreate('project-create'), ProjectSelect('project-select'), Success state('success-state'), Summary('summary'), Validation('validation-form'), Web-performance('web-performance')
+tabs: Informer('informer'), Example('informer-code')
 ---

 ## Description

 **Informer** is a pattern used to visually indicate hints within the interface.
-It is useful when there is limited space to add, for example, a [hint link](/style/typography/) alongside a component.
+It is useful when there is limited space to add, for example, a [hint link](/style/typography/typography) alongside a component.

 ## Appearance

 The informer consists of the following elements:

 - `Info` icon with `margin-left: 4px`
-- [Tooltip](/components/tooltip/) containing the hint message (appears upon hovering over the icon)
+- [Tooltip](/components/tooltip/tooltip) containing the hint message (appears upon hovering over the icon)

 ::: tip
 Avoid using the `Info` icon with the `h1` title.
 This title typically pertains to hero blocks and similar elements.
 Adding hints to the main page title might seem unusual.